 What is Sensibilities?

 Sensibilities is a transmedia interactive installation that explores the ambiguity and multidimensionality of perception.
-It is composed of:
+The work is composed of the following elements:

 - additional elements establishing transversal relationships with the videos, as well as between them